Onogi/PredictingEpistaticGeneticValues/README.md

 run.py and retrieve.py are examples to run RunMLP, RetrieveMLP, and RetrieveWeights.

 Data1-3.zip include simulated datasets and R scripts used for the simulations.

+RandomForest.R is the R script used for predition with random forests.